Itay Talgam Keynote Speaker

-- Author, "The Ignorant Maestro: How Great Leaders Inspire Unpredictable Brilliance" (2015)
+- Author, "The Ignorant Maestro: How Great Leaders Inspire Unpredictable Brilliance"

 Itay is one of the leading figures in the Israeli music scene and is a champion of contemporary music.
 His outstanding achievements have been acknowledged by audiences and critics, as well as by Israel’s Composers Association, which awarded him an honorary prize for his personal contribution in performing and promoting Israeli music.

 He is the author of “The Ignorant Maestro: How Great Leaders Inspire Unpredictable Brilliance” (2015), which examines the nuances of leadership by describing the distinctive styles of six world-famous conductors.
 All took different approaches to the age-old leadership dilemma: how to maximise control and creative freedom at the same time.
 On the book, Simon Sinek said ”As we make our way up the ranks, we become less connected to the front lines and may often know less than we feel comfortable admitting.
 Itay Talgam encourages us to open our minds and shows us that our ignorance can be our greatest advantage ”

 As Music Director of the Tel-Aviv Symphony Orchestra and of Musica Nova Consort, Itay won the prestigious prize for “Best Performance of the Year” for Israeli orchestral music awarded by the National Council for the Arts.
 He made his international debut in 1987, when he was chosen by Leonard Bernstein to perform in a special concert with the Orchestre de Paris, with the great Maestro himself conducting the second half of the same concert.
 Since that highly successful performance, Itay has conducted many orchestras around the globe and was the first Israeli conductor to perform with the St. Petersburg Philharmonic Orchestra and with the Leipzig Opera House.
 He also conducted and recorded with all of Israel’s major orchestras, including the Israel Philharmonic Orchestra.